kliem/KPartiteKClique/README.md

 The pivot selection of this algorithm was first described in

-Konc,J. and Janezic,D. An improved branch and bound algorithm for the maximum clique problem.
+Konc,J. and Janežič,D. An improved branch and bound algorithm for the maximum clique problem.
 MATCH Commun.
 Math.
 Comput.
 Chem., 2007, 58, 569-590.

 https://gitlab.com/janezkonc/mcqd